teran/bootloader-agent/README.md

 Currently there's the way to configure the agent via environment variables:

+ * `AGENT_URL` - url to be passed to deployed server to grab some data, such as download images, files, etc.
  * `API_TOKEN` - bootloader-web API access token, default is `None`
  * `BOOTLOADER_URL` - URL of bootloader-web instance, default is `'http://bootloader:8000/'`
  * `BROKER_URL` - URL of broker for celery, default is `'amqp://guest:guest@rabbitmq:5672//'`